WSKQ23/wskq23.github.io/aboutme.md

 My name is William Kamanda.
 I have the following qualities:

-- Development project proposal development
+- To Develop project proposal development
-- Project Monitoring and evaluation
+- To Monitor and evaluate Project
 - Data collection, management, analysis and presentation